GaneshJadhavOnGitHub/REST-API-using-Rust/README.md

 # REST-API-using-Rust
 A simple REST API application, implemented in rust programming language.
-All the four API's (GET, POST, PUT, DELETE) are implemented.
+The four API's (GET, POST, PUT, DELETE) are implemented.
 MongoDB is used as database.

 Application takes information for a movie and calculates Verdict of that Movie.